-"Or distracted by the Spanish Flue, that killed more people than cannon-fire, bayonets or trench-foot.
+"Or if we were distracted by the Spanish Flue, that killed more people than cannon-fire, bayonets or trench-foot.
 Or us being exhausted after winning 'the Great War' in the trenches which everybody in one way or another, lost, Major Wentworth," Sam said, noting the rank on the photos of Wentworth in uniform behind his desk.

-"Yes," former Major Wentworth noted, feeling a rash of sincerity rushing down his spine as he crossed himself in the manner that his Catholic mother taught him to do at home, and which he had learned all too well when asking God to look after the slain enlisted men who died on the front after enthusiastically carrying out orders passed down to him from the Colonels and Generals.
+"Yes," former Major Wentworth noted He felt a rash of sincerity rushing down his spine as he crossed himself in the manner that his Catholic mother taught him to do at home.
+Such was an 'insurance policy' that he used when asking God to look after the slain enlisted men who died on the front after enthusiastically carrying out orders passed down to him from the Colonels and Generals.
 "But this time our weapons are economic...and very, very legal, Sergeant, and as I DO have something to say about it, Captain Longmore."